 Adult Basic Education (ABE) is available statewide at no cost to adult learners and is administered through the Minnesota Department of Education.
 Each year, over 500 delivery sites serve approximately 75,000 adult students.
 About one-half of whom are enrolled in English Learner (EL) programs.
 Licensed teachers provide ABE instruction and are assisted by more than 3,000 trained volunteers.

-To be eligible for ABE services, you must be 16 years old or older, not enrolled in K-12 public or private school and lack basic academic skills in one or more of the following areas: reading, writing, speaking and mathematics.
+Last session, the Minnesota Legislature raised the K-12 age of compulsory attendance from 16 to 17, effective the beginning of the 2014-15 school year.
+That means, as of August 16, 2014, to be eligible for ABE services, you must be 17 years old or older, not enrolled in K-12 public or private school, and lack basic academic skills in one or more of the following areas: reading, writing, speaking and/or mathematics.

 The ABE curriculum umbrella includes Adult Diploma, GED, English as a Second Language (ESL or EL), Family Literacy, Basic Skills Enhancement, Workplace Literacy, and U.S. Citizenship/Civics.
 Programs are delivered primarily through public school districts as well as through non-profit organizations, some technical colleges and state and local correctional institutions.